The Art of Glass Etching

 - Laser engravers are best for every-day, less expensive glassware, such as etched glass bottles, pint glasses, and more.
 Crystal or other types of high-end glass have a higher lead content, and therefore, tend to retain too much heat.
 Using crystal or high-end glassware may result in cracking, breakage, or alteration of the final image.

 - Since too much heat from the laser may result in chipping, cracking, or a blurred image, apply a thin layer of dish soap or a piece of damp newspaper to the area that will be lasered.
 This will dissipate heat and prevent overheating.
 After lasering, rinse off any remaining residue.

-- Finding inspiration for laser engraver project ideas is as easy as ever.
-Visit our Gallery or elsewhere online to get your creative juices flowing in no time!
+- Finding inspiration while learning how to each glass is as easy as ever.
+Visit our Customer Gallery or elsewhere online to get your creative juices flowing in no time!

 - Power suggestions for etching glass: As a starting point, we at OMTech suggest using 100Watt, 40 Power, 300 mm/seconds engraving speed, and a 0.07 Scan Gap DPI).